RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/bind.md

 aliases:
 ---

-`rladmin bind` manages the proxy policy for a specific database endpoint.
+Manages the proxy policy for a specific database endpoint.

 ## `bind endpoint exclude`